shihminghe/shihminghe.github.io/_pages/about.md

 ## Timeline
 - **2025.08**　Joined the Department of Electronic Engineering, Chung Yuan Christian University (CYCU), Taiwan as Assistant Professor
+- **2025.05**　Leaved the Research Laboratory of Electronics (RLE), Massachusetts Institute of Technology (MIT), USA
+- **2024.12**　Awarded Postdoctoral Research Abroad Fellowship from National Science and Technology Council, Taiwan.
+(113-2917-I-564-001)
+The host institution for the overseas research is the Department of Electrical Engineering and Computer Science, Massachusetts Institute of Technology (MIT)
-- **2023.10**　Joined the Research Laboratory of Electronics (RLE), Massachusetts Institute of Technology (MIT), USA as a Postdoctoral Associate, focusing on 2D semiconductor materials CVD/MOCVD processes and transfer methods
+- **2023.10**　Joined the Research Laboratory of Electronics (RLE), Massachusetts Institute of Technology (MIT), USA as a Postdoctoral Associate
+- **2023.09**　Leaved the Optical Sciences Center, National Central University (NCU), Taiwan
 - **2023.04**　Joined the Optical Sciences Center, National Central University (NCU), Taiwan as Postdoctoral Research Fellow
 - **2022.12**　Completed one-year alternative military service in Taiwan
 - **2022.01**　Joined alternative military service in Tainan Education and Nursing Institute, Taiwan
 - **2021.11**　Received Ph.D. degree in Energy Engineering from National Central University (NCU), Taiwan
+- **2019.12**　COVID-19 Pandemic Began
+- **2019.11**　Awarded Graduate Students Study Abroad Fellowship from Ministry of Science and Technology, Taiwan.
+(109-2917-I-008-006)
+The host institution for the overseas research is the Department of Electrical Engineering and Computer Science, Massachusetts Institute of Technology (MIT)
 - **2017.07.17**　Invited to Rutherford Appleton Laboratory, Didcot, United Kingdom, for 2 weeks collaborative research
 - **2016.11.15**　Participated in 1 week academic exchange at Shizuoka University, Japan
 - **2016.09**　Applying direct pursuit of Ph.D degree in Institute of Energy Engineering at National Central University (NCU), Taiwan